JuliaParallel/Dagger.jl/docs/src/dtable.md

 # Table operations

-**Warning: the interface is experimental and may change at any time**
+**Warning: this interface is experimental and may change at any time**

-The current set of operations available consist of three simple functions `map`, `filter` and `reduce`.
+The current set of operations available consist of three simple functions:
+`map`, `filter` and `reduce`.

 Below is an example of their usage.

-For more information please refer to the API documentation and test cases.
+For more information please refer to the API documentation and unit tests.

 ```julia
 julia> using Dagger